 You have the right to hear from your teen at college.
 If your child doesn’t return your calls, set a boundary.
 You have the right to know your kid is all right.
 Schedule a weekly call to find out how schoolwork, relationships, and other aspects of life are going.
 If your kid is struggling with work or substances or anxiety or depression, be prepared to get counseling before a little problem becomes a big one.

-- Teen Parenting When Your Kid Needs You To Listen
+5. Sometimes Your Kid Needs You To Just Listen

 You want your kids to be able to come to you or advice and guidance, right?
 But for them to trust you, they have to feel confident you can take what they have to say and accept it as real.
 And you have resist trying to force solutions on them.
 Learning to listen is hard, maybe the hardest thing you’ll ever have to do.
 Your child is going to be hurt, have problems, make mistakes, do things you wouldn’t do, and they have to learn from these life lessons.
 The tighter you control and impose your will, the more your kid will withhold and rebel.

 Being a good listener doesn’t mean you have to be a doormat without opinions.
 It means you have to listen first and make your actions and responses fit the situation.
 If your child needs a therapist, get one.
-If your child bullied, talk to an expert.
-If your child is experimenting with substances, you need counseling for yourself to know what to do.
+Is your child being bullied?
+Talk to an expert.
+Is your child experimenting with substances?
+You need counseling for yourself to know what to do.
 If you’re horrified by what you hear, you can always say: Let me think about this and get back to you.